ovotech/VertFlow/README.md

 * The address of the Docker image to run.
 * A runtime specification, e.g. timeout and memory limits.
-* A set of allowed regions to run the job in, based on latency, data governance and other considerations.
+* A set of allowed regions to run the job in, based on your latency, data governance and other considerations.
 VertFlow picks the greenest one.

 ```python